simon-frankau/speedball2-re-amiga/README.md

 | 0x68b        | 0x16   | Overlay #27: TODO                               |
 | 0x6a1        | 0x1c   | Overlay #28: ????
 Loaded with background splash |
 | 0x6bd        | 0x23   | Game crack intro                                |

+## Graphics

+### Overview

+The graphics code makes good use of the Copper and Blitter.

+The screen buffer supports efficient vertical scrolling by being structured like a ring buffer.
+To scroll down one line, a line is repurposed from being the old top line to the new bottom line.

+In terms of memory, this can be viewed as two contiguous chunks of memory, representing the latter part of screen memory, displayed first, and then the earlier part of memory, displayed second.

+The sprite drawing mechanisms need to be aware of this, breaking sprites into two if they cross the wrap-around point.

+Horrizontal scrolling is similarly managed by moving the start point along the line, and patching up the horizontal wrap-arounds.

+The in-game status bar is implemented is implemented as a third buffer.
+These three chunks (with status bar optional) are assembled by the Copper list.
+The Copper list also controls which of the three screen buffers is currently displayed, and the colour palette, so that everything gets synchronised with the vertical sync.

+Sprite drawing, both with a mask and without, is accelerated by the Blitter.

+### Details of scrolling and the game pitch

+The game pitch is broken into 16x16 blocks.
+The total game area is 40x72 blocks.
+The screen memory is a 21x13 block window into this (336x208 pixels), of which 320x184 pixels are shown onscreen with the hardware assisting in sub-block scrolling.
+The last 16 rows of the 200 row screen are the status bar, as mentioned above.

+Horizontal scrolling is achieved by changing the starting block within a row, and making the block that was the end of one row now the end of another.
+Since there is no wrap around within horizontal scrolling, the screen memory buffer is 209 rows long rather than 208, and the pitch is two screens wide.

+Most of this is implemented by `redraw_pitch`, a surprisingly messy function.
+The pitch structure is drawn from `pitch_map` where needed.
+Need is determined by `dirty_map`.
+The `dirty_map` entries for the blocks around the edge of the screen are always set, to ensure the screen displays correctly when scrolling.

+`line_table` maps from the pitch's absolute Y coordinates to screen offset.
+Since the screen behaves as a circular buffer, this is just increasing addresses in the screen buffer that wrap around a few times.

+This is used to populate `screen_line_table`, which is dynamically updated to represent where to find the on-screen lines in memory.

+### Sprites

+TODO